dbeinhauer/mcs-source/README.md

 ## Required Files
 Alongside with the source code there needs to be several files provided to execute the model.
+Especially there needs to be proper paths to dataset defined (for more information about the dataset structure please inspect documentation in `dataset_processor/` directory).
 If you run the model on CGG machine with already generated setups, it should not be problem using the default paths.
 Otherwise, the appropriate files should be provided.